heroku/heroku-buildpack-ember-cli/README.md

 heroku config:set NPM_CONFIG_PRODUCTION=false
 ```

 Be sure to run this _before_ deploying.

-And add it to your `app.json` if you're using Pipelines/Heroku Button/etc.
+### app.json
+If your project includes an `app.json` file (used by Heroku for Pipelines and Heroku Button) be sure to update it to reflect the changes above.
+In particular, you'll want to set the `NPM_CONFIG_PRODUCTION` variable as well as specifying the correct buildpacks

 ## static.json
 This buildpack injects a default [static.json](https://github.com/hone/heroku-buildpack-static#configuration) file into the application slug *unless one is provided by your application*. **Warning** The provided `static.json` sets cache headers on `/assets/**` which is only desirable _if_ you are leveraging [fingerprinting](http://ember-cli.com/asset-compilation/#fingerprinting-and-cdn-urls) in your project!